ecalcagno/GrainDinamics/README.md

 # GrainDinamics
-An patch for Pure Data that allow use the mygrainer~ object for generate granulation dinamic
+A patch for Pure Data which allow the use of the mygrainer~ object for generate dinamic granulation